Gaspard--/KentFrNotes/NetworKSecurity/cours1.md

 ## LAN

 LANs usually have a "star" (ie. non cyclic graph) configuration
-Hardware: wifi ad ethernet.
+Hardware: wifi and ethernet.

 ## WAN

 WAN (different locations): mesh configuration point to point links
-Hardware: sattelite, optical fiber.
+Hardware: satelite, optical fiber.
 WANs are of meshes of *routers* which connect *hosts*.
 Subnet designates the *whole group* of routers.

 Multiple routes are possible.